Omega Speedmaster Dark Side of the Moon Apollo 8 (2024)

 All by all the differences are not rocket science.
 There are a lot of similarities when it comes to the looks, however the movement has changed.
 And so has the price, which has gone up with a few thousands.

-Technical data Omega Speedmaster Dark Side of the Moon Apollo 8
+Technical data and specifications of the Omega Speedmaster Dark Side of the Moon Apollo 8

 Reference: